 Acrobat is another Adobe app that’s pretty well known.
 There are actually three Acrobat apps though, which can be a cause of confusion with people wondering whether they need to pay for Actobat, and even if they need to buy Adobe Creative Cloud to get Acrobat.

 While we say there are three apps, that’s not true for us Mac users.
-Adobe offers the free Acrobat Reader, Adobe Acrobat Standard DC and Adobe Acrobat Pro DC.
-But Acrobat Standard DC is not available for Mac.
-(DC stands for Document Cloud, if you were wondering.)
+Adobe offers the free Acrobat Reader, Adobe Acrobat Standard and Adobe Acrobat Pro.

-PC users get the Acrobat Standard DC version, which is cheaper than Acrobat Pro DC, but lacks some of the features.
-Both make it possible to create and edit a PDF, but you need the Pro version if you want to do things like convert scanned documents into searchable and editable PDFs, or add audio, video, and interactive objects.
+You need Acrobat Pro if you want to do things like convert scanned documents into searchable and editable PDFs, or add audio, video, and interactive objects.
 Acrobat Pro also works on iPad and iPhone.

 As we said above, if you don’t want to sign up for a one-year contract, the best option is to choose the monthly plan that you can cancel at any time.
 Alternatively, if a week is all you need then the seven-day trial might be an option,